-Ongoing response to child-on-child abuse, including sexual violence or sexual harassment
+Ongoing response to child-on-child abuse, including sexual violence or sexual harassment and hate crime.

 We will consider the principles based on effective safeguarding practice and to help shape any decisions regarding safeguarding and supporting the victim and the alleged perpetrator(s).
 We will consider what support is the most appropriate to support all children involved.